Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: PROBLEM SETUP

-where $X = ^T$, $u = ^T$,
+where $X = ^{\top}$, $u = ^{\top}$,

-We consider a polynomial control input whose coeffients are updated in an event-triggered manner.
-In other words, each control input to the plant is a polynomial of degree $p$ during the time between any two consecutive events.
+In this paper, we wish to design a controller for trajectory tracking by unicycle robots, where the controller communicates with the actuator over a communication network in an event-triggered manner.
+We wish to apply a time varying control input to the plant even between two successive communication times while transmitting limted information at each communication instance.
+So, we consider a polynomial control input whose coefficients are updated at each event.
+In particular, each control input to the plant is a polynomial of degree $p$ between any two consecutive events.
 Now, let $u_1(t)\ldef v(t)$ and $u_2(t) \ldef \omega(t)$.
-Then, for $i \in \{1,2\}$,
+Then, for $i \in \{1,2\}$ $\forall \tau \in [0, t_{k+1} - t_k)$,

 Here $(t_k)_{k \in \natz}$ is the sequence of communication time instants from the controller to the actuator.
 At $t_k$, the controller communicates the coefficients of the polynomial control input, $\param(k) \ldef [a_{ji}(k)]\in \real^{(p+1) \times 2}$, to the actuator.
 We also let $\param_i(k)$ denote the $i\tth$ column of $\param(k)$.
+Note that, the results in this paper are easily extendable to the more generalized parameterized control law proposed in~\cite{AR-PT:2023}.

-Note that, in contrast to the usual trend in event-triggered control literature, here the control input to the robot is not held constant between two communication time instants.
+Note also that, in contrast to the usual trend in ETC literature, here the control input to the robot is not held constant between two communication time instants.
+In this control method, at each communication time instant, the controller has to send only the coefficients of the polynomial control input and the actuator can easily generate the time varying control input to the plant once it receives the coefficients from the controller.